 Exercise and happiness: It is not just a myth

-When we stay active and exercise a regular basis, we stay less stressed and feel happier.
+When we stay active and exercise on a regular basis, we stay less stressed and feel happier.

 One of the best ways to increase our brain’s dopamine count is regular exercise.